hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ### since we discovered

 #### `snapRAID` definitely has limitations
+- although any one disk can be removed from the Pi and mounted elsewhere,
-- specifically including needing LARGE disks dedicated to parity
+- snapraid requires LARGE disks dedicated only to parity
 - and deleting folders can affect parity

 #### RAID means you cannot remove any disk and mount it elsewhere eg on windows 11
-unlike this approach where any one disk can be removed formr the Pi and mounted elsewhere
+- unlike this 'mergerfs-alone' approach where any one disk can be removed from the Pi and mounted elsewhere

 ---